Cats 6 months and older: £65.00

 We’ll then get in touch and will work together with you to find your perfect new pet.

 Visiting the Rescue Centre

-Our cattery and rabbit and guinea pig sections are open to the public from 10.30 am – 4 pm, 7 days a week, so it’s also possible to come and have a look around at the cats, rabbits and guinea pigs that we have available for rehoming.
+Our cattery and rabbit and guinea pig sections are open to the public from 10.00 am – 4 pm, 7 days a week, except Wednesdays when we are open from 10.00 am – 6.30 pm.

 Rehoming pets with children